-Sequel weddings have been around for many years and are set to become really popular in 2021 and 2022, due to the coronavirus pandemic.
-Under current government guidelines, many couples are now able to have a legal ceremony and a small reception.
-Then, they will be waiting until social distancing is a thing of the past before throwing a huge celebration with all of their friends and family.
+Sequel weddings have been around for many years and are set to become really popular in 2022 and 2023, due to the coronavirus pandemic.
+Many couples were able to have a legal ceremony and a small reception in 2020/21.
+Now, they're waiting until 2022/23 to throw a huge celebration with all of their friends and family.

 What is a Sequel Wedding?